About the City of Somerville

-The Assistant Clerk of Committees attends all assigned Board of Aldermen meetings and committee meetings.
-The Assistant Clerk takes notes at committee meetings and Board meetings, and prepares reports of such meetings.
+The Assistant Clerk of Committees attends all assigned City Council meetings and committee meetings.
+The Assistant Clerk takes notes at committee meetings and Council meetings, and prepares reports of such meetings.
 The Assistant Clerk operates audio/video equipment used for recording meetings, when needed.
-The Assistant Clerk prepares orders, resolutions, and other items for inclusion into the Board of Aldermen’s agendas.
-The Assistant Clerk provides coverage in the absence of the Clerk of Committees at Board of Aldermen meetings.
-The Assistant Clerk prepares and maintains communications for each of the committees, notifies committee chairs of pending business, renders assistance as required by the committees, and performs such other duties as required by the Clerk of Committees, the City Clerk, or the President of the Board.
-The Assistant Clerk provides technical assistance to committees with respect to parliamentary procedure, the rules of the Board, and applicable laws, as needed.
-The Assistant Clerk assists the Clerk of Committees and City Clerk in managing and implementing the actions of the Board of Aldermen.
+The Assistant Clerk prepares orders, resolutions, and other items for inclusion into the City Council’s agendas.
+The Assistant Clerk prepares and maintains communications for each of the committees, notifies committee chairs of pending business, renders assistance as required by the committees, and performs such other duties as required by the Clerk of Committees, the City Clerk, or the President of the City Council.
+The Assistant Clerk provides technical assistance to committees with respect to parliamentary procedure, the rules of the Council, and applicable laws, as needed.
+The Assistant Clerk assists the Clerk of Committees and City Clerk in managing and implementing the actions of the City Council.

-- Attends and prepares minutes for Committee meetings, Board meetings, and the Board’s Executive Sessions as needed.
+- Attends and prepares minutes for Committee meetings, City Council meetings, and their Executive Sessions as needed.
 Minutes must be completed promptly, accurately, and thoroughly.

 - Prepares and sends correspondence for the Committees, including meeting notices, requests to appear, and requests for information.

-- Uses the City’s legislative tracking software to prepare and tracks items that are before the Board and in each Committee.
+- Uses the City’s legislative tracking software to prepare and tracks items that are before the Council and in each Committee.

 - Operates audio/video equipment to record Committee meetings, when needed.

 - Prepares and maintains all communications for the Committees, prepares and maintains a meeting calendar, and notifies Committee chairs of pending business.